eduardoromero/standard-system-design-with-agents/README.md

 # Standard System Design — with Agents

-A rigorous **Systems Design Specification Standard** plus two agent **skills** that put it to work.
+> A rigorous **Systems Design Specification Standard** plus two agent **skills** that put it to work.
 The goal: specs that are *succinct, complete, and — above all — true*, whether you're designing a new system or documenting an existing one.

+^^^ This was obviously an agent.

+This is my standard **System Design Spec**.
+I use it when working on a new system or when building a new module on an existing one.
+But, agents are really good at using the same guidance to reverse engineer an existing system into this format, which makes it a great companion for understanding new / complex codebases too.

+I use it mainly with Claude Code and Antigravity (prev.
+Gemini cli), but I assume it should work with any others.

 ## Why this exists

-A design spec is only useful if it's trustworthy.
+> A design spec is only useful if it's trustworthy.
 The most common failure of both humans and AI agents is writing **plausible fiction** — inventing throughput numbers, assuming `CASCADE` deletes, guessing an endpoint returns HTML when it returns JSON.
 A confident, well-formatted spec with one fabricated fact is *worse* than no spec, because it gets trusted and propagated.
+>

-This repo encodes the discipline that prevents that, and the workflows that apply it.
+> This repo encodes the discipline that prevents that, and the workflows that apply it.

+^^ Again, this is why _Gemini_ thinks this exists.
+In reality the goal is two fold:

+1. Standardize the way that we write high-level spec in a format that the team can understand.
+2. Help anyone iterate on _any_ system as a learning excercise.

+There's another benefit: Agents are _excepional_ at reading one of these specs and breaking them down into modules, a dependency map and implementation tasks.
+You can feed that into your army of agents to build it.

 ## What's here